Ready to hear your new edge in business? It’s customer love. The key is simple: Stop selling and start connecting with customers.

 Provide a warm and gracious greeting to everyone you come into contact with, thus creating a customer love environment.

-Action tip: Use your customer’s name when possible; if you don’t know it, ask it.
+Action tip: Use your customer’s name whenever possible; if you don’t know it, ask.

-Even if most of your customer interactions are online instead of face-to-face, first impressions still count.
-David Crystal, a renowned British linguist, wrote in his book, The Stories of English, about how modern technology has affected language.
-He explains that email, texting and “netspeak” have all visibly changed the way we interact with language, as wel as how quickly our modern vernacular evolves.
+Even if you mostly connect with customers online instead of face-to-face, you still need to create a positive customer experience.
+David Crystal, a renowned linguist, wrote in his book, The Stories of English, about how modern technology has affected language.
+He explains that email, chat rooms and other forms of communication have utilized “netspeak” and visibly changed the way we interact with language.

 3. Anticipate and uncover needs.

-A great example would be how the digital analytics company Amplitude is partnering with the fitness brand Peloton.
-I recently had a chance to speak at a virtual event for Amplitude and learned that Peloton is brilliant enough to leverage the behaviors of their most active users.
-They developed a framework to harness the most emergent activities: Observe customer actions, validate them across a variety of user profiles and use that information for a future feature and product ideation.
-According to Amplitude, another way to think about emergent behaviors is to call them “usage patterns,” and identify what appears to be organically repeating within a highly engaged subset of your community.
+A great example is the speech David Packles, former senior director of product at Peloton Interactive, gave at Amplify 2020.
+I recently had a chance to speak at a virtual event for Amplitude and learned that Peloton has been brilliant enough to leverage the behaviors of their most active users.
+They developed a framework to harness emergent activities: “observe the behaviors, validate them with different personas, and learn from trying new things,” according to Amplitude’s article discussing Packles’ presentation.
+These emergent behaviors are also known as “usage patterns or ‘hacks’ that appear organically within a highly engaged subset of users.”

 4. Respond with immediate and appropriate service.

-5. Keep them loyal through acts of kindness.
+5. Connect with and keep customers loyal through acts of kindness.

-This article originally appeared in the May/June issue of SUCCESS magazine.
+This article appeared in the May/June 2021 issue of SUCCESS magazine and was updated June 2023.
+Photo by PR Image Factory/Shutterstock